Darren Crocker

 Darren Crocker (born 26 March 1967) is a former Australian rules footballer who is currently the coach of the AFL Women's team.
-He formerly played for the North Melbourne Football Club in the Australian Football League (AFL).
+He formerly played for, and was on three occasions a caretaker coach of, the North Melbourne Football Club in the Australian Football League (AFL).

 Playing career

 Crocker played in the 1996 AFL Grand Final against the Sydney Swans.

 Coaching career

-On 16 June 2009, he was appointed caretaker senior coach of the North Melbourne Football Club after the resignation of Dani Laidley.
+On 16 June 2009, he was appointed caretaker senior coach of the North Melbourne Football Club after the resignation of Dean Laidley.
 On 17 August 2009 the North Melbourne Football Club appointed Brad Scott as their senior coach, thus Crocker was not retained as North Melbourne coach for the 2010 season.
 However, he remained as assistant coach at North Melbourne Football Club.
 In 2015, Crocker again served as acting coach when Scott underwent back surgery, and again for one match in 2016 when Scott was ill.

 On 4 June 2020, Crocker was appointed as coach of the AFL Women's side, following the departure of inaugural coach Scott Gowans.

-On 27 November 2024, Crocker was named AFLW Coach's Association Coach of the Year.
+During the 2024 AFL Women's season, Crocker would lead North Melbourne to an undefeated record, en route to the club's maiden premiership in the 2024 AFLW Grand Final against the Brisbane Lions AFL Women's side.
+For his efforts, Crocker was named AFLW Coach's Association Coach of the Year.

-On 30 November 2024, Crocker was head coach of the AFL Women's side that won the 2024 AFLW Grand Final against the Brisbane Lions AFL Women's side.
+In 2025, Crocker and North Melbourne would go one better, winning every single game and completing a perfect season, becoming the league's first side to win back-to-back premierships.